:max_bytes(150000):strip_icc()/SPR-EATS-best-salsas-5120923-v1-63322d5e06fb45ffbb0d92f33e3261d0.jpg)

 What can you use salsa for?

 Dipping chips into salsa is a favorite way to use this condiment.
-But this versatile sauce can be used to enhance so many other items from tacos and burritos to a topping for foods such as eggs, omelets, chicken, and fish, to mixing into a meatloaf, for example.
+But this versatile sauce can be used to enhance so many other items from tacos and burritos to a topping for foods such as eggs, omelets, chicken, steak, and fish, to mixing into a meatloaf, for example.

 Should salsa be stored in the refrigerator after opening?